pleb/blog/posts/always-64bit-powershell-execution.md

 }
 ```

 A side note.
-My convention for naming PowerShell Modules is fairly straightforward.
-If the module contains a single function, then name it after that function; otherwise, where there is more than one function, name it after what the group of functions represent.
-For example, if I had a set of functions for acting on IIS, then I would likely name it `IIS-Utilities.psm1`.
+My convention for naming PowerShell Modules is relatively straightforward.
+If the module contains a single function, name it after that function; otherwise, name it using a collective noun where there is more than one function.
+For example, a set of PS functions for configuring IIS might be named `IIS-Utilities.psm1`.

 For this module, as it contains a single function, I will name it `Use-64Bit.psm1`.

 The file extension of `.psm1` is the convention for PowerShell modules.

-Brillant!
-We have our module and It is reusable.
-Let us go test it!
-Below is a little test script which will use the module and output an object with a message `64 bit ahoy`.
+Brilliant!
+I have my module, and it's reusable.
+Let me show it to you by printing '64 bit ahoy`.
+Whether I run the script in the 32 or 64 bit shell, I'll get the message '64 bit ahoy` with the only difference being the one executed in the 32 bit shell will include a warning.

+The test script

 ```powershell
 Set-Location ([System.IO.Path]::GetFullPath((Split-Path $PSCOMMANDPATH)))